bethdecarlo/e-commerce-back-end/README.md

-# e-commerce-back-end
+# E-Commerce-Back-End
 A back-end for an e-commerce website.
 This server database can be dynamically manipulated to make get, post, pull, and delete requests.

   # Employee Tracker Command Line Application
   ![License Badge](https://img.shields.io/github/license/bethdecarlo/employee-tracker)